paulfmarrero/M-OEIS/README.md

 ## My contributions to the OEIS.

-If you want to check all my contributions to the Encyclopedia, then you can simply visit my [OEIS-Wikipedia](https://oeis.org/wiki/User:Paul_F._Marrero_Romero)
+If you want to check all my contributions to the Encyclopedia, then you can simply visit my OEIS-Wikipedia: [Paul F. Marrero Romero](https://oeis.org/wiki/User:Paul_F._Marrero_Romero)

 ---

 ## References.

+OEIS Foundation Inc. (2023), The On-Line Encyclopedia of Integer Sequences, Published electronically at https://oeis.org